 |Crashes QGIS or corrupts data:||Copied to github as #:||10194|

 Qgis is slow to show the attribute table when there are lots of rows.
 Improvements can probably be made in the vector provider code with regard to retrieving geometry attributes, particularily for postgres.

-#1 Updated by Brendan Morley - over 14 years ago
+#1 Updated by Brendan Morley - about 15 years ago